koman-maciej/pokemon-go/README.md

 # pokemon-go

-It's very beginning of Alea's challenge.
 Please, read this README to get more information

 ## Prerequisites
 - [Maven](https://maven.apache.org/) at least version 3.8.1 installed